Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Introduction

 Among the research efforts on cross-lingual adaptation, the most widely-used approach is zero-shot adaptation~\cite{pires-etal-2019-multilingual,wu-dredze-2019-beto,keung-etal-2019-adversarial}, where the model with a mPTLM backbone is solely fine-tuned on the labeled data from the source language (typically English).
-Then, with the help of the multilingual pre-training, the fine-tuned model is applied seamlessly on the testing data of target language.
-Another line of works belongs to translation-based adaptation~\cite{conneau-etal-2020-unsupervised,artetxe2019massively,yang-etal-2019-paws,eisenschlos-etal-2019-multifit,huang-etal-2019-unicoder,cao2020multilingual}, whose core idea is to borrow machine translation technique to translate the annotated training corpus from the source language to the target language~\cite{banea-etal-2008-multilingual,duh-etal-2011-machine,tiedemann-etal-2014-treebank}.
-The cross-lingual adaptation is achieved via supervised training on the pseudo-labeled data.
+Then, with the help of the multilingual pre-training, the fine-tuned model is applied seamlessly on the testing data of the target language.
+Another line of works belongs to translation-based adaptation~\cite{conneau-etal-2020-unsupervised,artetxe2019massively,yang-etal-2019-paws,eisenschlos-etal-2019-multifit,huang-etal-2019-unicoder,cao2020multilingual}, whose core idea is to borrow machine translation techniques to translate the source-language training set into the target language~\cite{banea-etal-2008-multilingual,duh-etal-2011-machine,tiedemann-etal-2014-treebank}.
+The cross-lingual adaptation is achieved via supervised training on the translated data.

-Despite the superiority of translation-based adaptation to zero-shot adaptation on text classification~\cite{prettenhofer-stein-2010-cross,schwenk-li-2018-corpus} and text pair classification~\cite{conneau-etal-2018-xnli,liu-etal-2019-xqa,yang-etal-2019-paws}, it still remains unknown that which one is better on more fine-grained XLU tasks, such as named entity recognition.
+Despite the superiority of translation-based adaptation to zero-shot adaptation on text classification~\citep{prettenhofer-stein-2010-cross,schwenk-li-2018-corpus} and text pair classification~\citep{conneau-etal-2018-xnli,liu-etal-2019-xqa,yang-etal-2019-paws}, it still remains unknown which one is better on more fine-grained XLU tasks, such as named entity recognition.
 One reason is that most of the existing translation-based approaches, built on top of off-the-shelf translators, do not have access to token-level alignment for building pseudo-labeled data in the target language.
-Therefore, they fail to be applied on more fine-grained XLU tasks.
-Although some findings from existing works suggest that the translation-based approach outperforms the zero-shot approach by a large margin on the NER task \cite{mayhew-etal-2017-cheap}, such result cannot fully reflect the truth due to the fact that the adopted zero-shot baselines~\cite{tackstrom-etal-2012-cross,bharadwaj-etal-2016-phonologically}\footnote{Called ``direct transfer'' in the original paper.} are too weak --- they did not introduce multilingual representations from mPTLMs but only used delexicalized features to reduce the language discrepancy.
+Therefore, they fail to be applied to more fine-grained XLU tasks.
+Although some findings from existing works suggest that the translation-based approach outperforms the zero-shot approach by a large margin on the NER task \cite{mayhew-etal-2017-cheap}, such result cannot fully reflect the truth due to the fact that the adopted zero-shot baselines~\cite{tackstrom-etal-2012-cross,bharadwaj-etal-2016-phonologically} are too weak --- they did not introduce multilingual representations from mPTLMs but only used delexicalized features to reduce the language discrepancy.